-WEATHER AT WORK Over thousands of years, the weather can change the world.
+WEATHER AT WORK

+Over thousands of years, the weather can change the world.
 Wind, rain and ice turn mountains into towers of balancing boulders and grind stone into sand.
 This is called weathering.

-The weather has created the Shilin Stone Forest in the soft limestone rocks in China FROST SHATTERING Rainwater can seep into the cracks in rocks and freeze there.
+The weather has created the Shilin Stone Forest in the soft limestone rocks in China

+FROST SHATTERING

+Rainwater can seep into the cracks in rocks and freeze there.
 As water freezes into ice it takes up more space than when it was liquid.
 Over time this weakens the rock by making the cracks bigger, and small pieces break off.

-Frost-shattered rock WIND EROSION Wind can whip around rocks, carrying tiny pieces of grit or ice crystals that wear the rocks away.
+Wind can whip around rocks, carrying tiny pieces of grit or ice crystals that wear the rocks away.
 This is called erosion.
+Sometimes, the rocks end up in amazing shapes such as hoodoos and balancing boulders.

+This mushroom rock has been carred

+by wind.
+The wind can carry more

+sand near the ground, so it crodes

+the lower layers faster

+WIND EROSION

+A heeder, or fairy chimney, is a pillar of soft rock with a top stone of harder rock.
+Hoodoos are common in deserts

-Sometimes, the rocks end up in amazing shapes such as hoodoos and balancing boulders. the lower layers faster This is a natural arch.
-The hardest rocks are left standing, but softer rocks have been croded by the wind.
-TRANSPORTED BY WIND Desert winds blow sand across the land.
+This is a natural arch.
+The hardest rocks are left standing, but sefter rocks have been exceled by the wind

+TRANSPORTED BY WIND

+Desert winds blow sand across the land.
 The sand collects in hills called dunes.
-Dunes are always on the move, slowly drifting across the desert.
+Dunes are always on the move,

+slowly drifting across the desert.